On Term Limits in the US House of Representatives and US Senate – Why They Are Necessary

 In October 2016, a Rasmussen Poll found that 74% of American voters favored the concept of term limits.
 All of these promises have yet come to be, but they indicate an underlying need for said limitation in the US Senate.

 Members of the Senate and the House of Representatives haven’t entered into their positions and kept them with the best interests of the American people at heart.
 They are more focused on a career in politics, maintaining a modicum of power in their seats, and money in their pockets.

 This blatant careerism has fostered an underlying sense of frustration and anger toward politicians in general.
-The American people need representatives interested in the future of their country and their children, not in the future of their position in Congress.
+The American people need representatives interested in the future of their country and their children.
+No in the future of their position in Congress.

 The belief that representatives and senators are interested in serving the public is a total farce.
 As is true of any working man or woman in the United States, they’re interested in their careers and their own prosperity.
 Which begs the question – can they be trusted to vote fairly and without political agenda on important legislature?

 Can they be trusted to perform in their position to the highest degree of efficacy?
 Most likely not.
-Holding power for an extended length of time ultimately leads to corruption and unethical activity – special interests become the order of the day.
+Holding power for an extended length of time ultimately leads to corruption and unethical activity.
+The special interests become the order of the day.

-The hard truth is these politicians may start out with the voters’ best interests at heart, but they’re changed by power before those best interests ever see the light of day.
+The hard truth is these politicians may start out with the voters’ best interests at heart.
+Then they’re changed by power before those best interests ever see the light of day.
 Our country is stuck in a rut created by the people entrusted with its future.

 written by Charles Laverty